 Gladbach finished in ninth, but club captain Stindl remained an inspirational figure throughout the season.
 Originally a midfielder by trade, the 29-year-old proved beyond doubt that he can flourish further up the pitch, notching an impressive 18 goals in all competitions - a far cry from the 23 goals he managed over six Bundesliga campaigns for previous clubs Karlsruhe and Hannover.

-The two stars of Russia 2017 will now face off as Leipzig - who recovered from an with wins over Freiburg and Hamburg - entertain Gladbach, who have so far beaten Cologne, drawn with Augsburg and lost to Eintracht Frankfurt.
+The two stars of Russia 2017 will now face off as Leipzig - who recovered from an opening-day loss to Schalke with wins over Freiburg and Hamburg - entertain Gladbach, who have so far beaten Cologne, drawn with Augsburg and lost to Eintracht Frankfurt.

 Watch: Werner's top five Bundesliga goals